Kings County, CA · Probate Cost

 Filing Fees and Court Costs in Kings County

-• Court filing fees in Kings County are set by the Kings County Superior Court in Hanford and include the initial petition fee, fees for Letters Testamentary or Letters of Administration, and charges for certified copies of court orders.
+• Court filing fees at the Kings County Superior Court in Hanford include the petition fee, Letters Testamentary, and certified copies.

 The Probate Process in Kings County